UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-The distance between pokemon 0 and pokemon 2 can be found with `dists[0,2]`.
+The distance between Pokémon zero and Pokémon 2 can be found using the indexing of `dists[0,20]`.

-We can find the most similar Pokemon from our training data to Pokemon 1 from the test set using `NearestNeighbors` from the Sklearn package.
+We can find the most similar Pokemon from our training data to Pokemon 1 from the test set using the `NearestNeighbors` function from the Sklearn library.

 ---